sanraith/aoc2024/README.md

 - `scaffold reload input 1 2` - Re-download the input for the given days, invalidating the cache.
 - `test` - Run all tests.
 - `test-12` - Run tests for day 12.

+## Run WEB project with live refresh

+Run these commands in parallel:

+- `sbt web` or `sbt ~fastLinkJS` - Rebuilds scala sources on changes
+- `npm run dev` - Runs webserver and rebuilds web sources on changes

 ## Project structure